Exercise Solutions

 6) Which command would you use to open another file from within an existing less session?
 And which commands would you use to navigate between previous and next files?

 You can use :e filename to open another file (similar to the Vim text editor).
-You can use :p and :n to switch between previous and next files.
+You can use :p and :n to switch between the previous and next files.

 7) Use appropriate commands and shell features to get the output shown below.